 If at any point you are worried about symptoms, don't hesitate to call your healthcare provider for advice.
 If it is an emergency call 111. |

-It's important to keep in contact with your healthcare team so they can decide on the best way for you to access health services during the pandemic.
+It's important to keep in contact with your healthcare team so they can decide on the best way for you to access health services.
 This may involve talking to your care team virtually (online or over the phone) and not physically going to the clinic.
 Read more about telehealth services.

 Apps